ddimaria/wmcp/wmcp-362/README.md

 Exclusions:
 * Annual gift tax exclusion: can be applied to each donee (e.g. spouse), called **gift splitting**.
 529 plan contributions can be made at 5x the exclusion amount.
-* Qualifite gifts: tuition or medical expenses and must be paid directly to the institution or provider.
+* Qualified gifts: tuition or medical expenses and must be paid directly to the institution or provider.

 Deductions:
 * Marital deduction: a gift to a spouse is deductible and is unlimited.